fergatron/redux-examples/docs/functional-vs-component.md

 # Get Redux State to work in a functional vs. component
-The easiest misconception with developers trying to understand component state and Redux state is they
+The easiest misconception with developers trying to understand `component state` and `redux state` is the scope of each state.
+Redux acts as the global store for the entire application.
+The state of the component is simply scoped to just that component.
+A functional component doesn't have local state while a React component (a smart component) does have local state.

 ## Functional
 ```.js